mindspore-ai/docs/docs/lite/docs/source_en/quick_start/train_lenet.md

 ===Running Inference Model=====
 There are 1 input tensors with sizes: tensor 0: shape is [32 32 32 1]
-There are 1 output tensor with sizes: tensor 0: shape is [32 10]
+There are 1 output tensors with sizes: tensor 0: shape is [32 10]
 The predicted classes are:
 4, 0, 2, 8, 9, 4, 5, 6, 3, 5, 2, 1, 4, 6, 8, 0, 5, 7, 3, 5, 8, 3, 4, 1, 9, 8, 7, 3, 0, 2, 3, 6,